sundar07/sundar07.github.io/contact/index.md

 <strong>Funding and other details:</strong><br>
 The appointment will be renewed yearly subject to an annual evaluation.
 The position is funded up to April 2028.
 The salary is Rs.
-58,000 + 27% HRA per month for the duration of the project.
+58,000 + 27% HRA per month for the duration of the project.<br>

 <strong>Important:</strong> Accomodation is not included and HRA will be provided.

 <p style="font-size: 25px;"><u><strong> Ph.D and I-Ph.D </strong></u></p>